Hyperbolic Spin Liquids

+In this section, we provide extended figures of data already presented in the Letter, e.g., with some variation in the precise quantities plotted or with full ranges where only close-ups are shown in the Letter. \Cref{SM:ext-figs:flux-sector} contains extensions of \cref{main:fig:energy-flux-configs} comparing not only the ground-state energy \emph{per site} but also the energy \emph{per vortex} for different flux configurations. \Cref{SM:ext-figs:spectrum}, on the other hand, contains plots of the density of states over the full range of energies for different points in the phase diagram and with both $K=0$ and $K\neq 0$, as well as plots of the spectral gap (cf.~\cref{main:fig:gap_vs_Jz,main:fig:gap_vs_K}) for larger ranges of $J_z$ and $K$, respectively.

-\section{Ground-state flux sector}
+\subsection{Ground-state flux sector}

-In this section, we study the ground-state energy in different flux sectors.
-For computational reasons, we restrict the analysis to flux configurations that are translation invariant, i.e., invariant under $\Gamma$, and have zero net flux per unit cell.
-This allows us to work with $\Gamma$-invariant gauge configurations.
-Since a primitive cell has six faces and the number of plaquettes with $W_P=-1$ has to be even, there are $2^{6-1}=32$ such flux configurations.
-We observe that symmetry further reduces this to the six equivalence classes depicted in \cref{fig:flux-configs}.
+In \cref{App:GS-flux-sector}, we have studied the ground-state energy in different flux sectors.
+We have used this to verify the prediction that the flux configuration with homogeneous $\pi$ flux has lowest energy for $K=0$, as implied by reflection positivity, and to demonstrate that even for finite $K$, the homogeneous-$\pi$-flux configuration remains the lowest.

-We first consider the case $K=0$.
-As we discussed in the main text, by reflection positivity, the flux configuration with homogeneous $\pi$ flux has lowest energy.
-To check this prediction, we explicitly compute the ground-state energy $E_0$ using the supercell method according to \cref{SM:SC:GS-energy} for the $32$ translation-invariant flux configurations mentioned above.
-The results are shown in \cref{energy-flux-configs:K=0:GSE} and demonstrate that indeed the configuration with homogeneous $\pi$ flux has lowest energy with a gap of $0.0022(74\pm 12)\times 3J$.
-Further insights can be gained by computing the energy per vortex (corresponding to a plaquette with flux $0$) $(E_0-E_\mathrm{GS})/n_v$ for each of the configurations, see \cref{energy-flux-configs:K=0:energy-per-vortex}.
-Here $E_\mathrm{GS}$ is the the ground-state energy $E_0$ of the homogeneous $\pi$-flux configuration and $n_v$ is the vortex density, i.e., the number of vortices per site.
+For $K=0$, we find that the configuration with homogeneous $\pi$ flux is separated by a gap of $0.00113(7\pm 6)\times 3J$ from the configuration with next higher energy, in this case the one with two neighboring vortices of $0$ flux, cf.~\cref{fig:flux-configs,fig:energy-flux-configs:K=0:GSE}.
+Further insights can be gained by computing the energy per vortex (corresponding to a plaquette with flux $0$) $(E_0-E_\mathrm{GS})/n_v$ for each of the configurations, see \cref{fig:energy-flux-configs:K=0:energy-per-vortex}.
+Here $E_\mathrm{GS}$ is the ground-state energy $E_0$ of the homogeneous $\pi$-flux configuration and $n_v$ is the vortex density, i.e., the number of vortices per site.
 We observe a nontrivial dependence on the distance between the vortices involved in each configuration.
 The lowest energy per vortex is attained for configurations of the type shown in \cref{fig:flux-configs:2-nnns}, which have two vortices per unit cell spread out symmetrically.
 This is closely followed by the homogenous $0$-flux configuration, \cref{fig:flux-configs:hom0}.
 Curiously, the other configuration with two vortices per unit cell, \cref{fig:flux-configs:2-nns}, where the vortices are closer to each other, has highest energy.